II. Technique

 VII.
 Safety

-- Regular use does not result in Vitamin D Deficiency
+- Regular Sunscreen use does NOT result in Vitamin D Deficiency

 - Oxybenzone, Zinc Oxide and Titanium Dioxide are safe on skin